UltCombo/gulp-buster/IMPLEMENTATION-EXAMPLE.md

 # Implementation examples

-These examples explains the basic logic necessary to implement gulp-buster into your application.
+These examples explain the basic logic necessary to implement gulp-buster into your application.

 ## Node.js + Jade